Types of Treatments

 - Lung: breathe in and hold.

-Your trainer will give you exact directions to follow.
+Your trainer will give you the exact directions to follow.
 You can practice using the equipment during your simulation appointment.
 We will also see how long you can comfortably hold your breath.

-During treatment you will hold your breath for about 30 seconds at a time.
+During treatment, you will hold your breath for about 30 seconds at a time.
 The radiation turns on when you hold your breath in the right place.
 When you breathe again the radiation beam turns off.

-This video is a brief introduction to the SDX System:
+This video is a brief introduction to the SDX System

-Example of treatment:
+Example of treatment

-Below is what you may see in your video glasses.
+What you may see in your video glasses.
 Start at the left of the screen and move to the right.
 You breathe in and out 3 times, and the red line goes up and down with your breaths.
 When the green traffic light at the top of the screen turns on, you take a deep breath.
 The red line goes up very high.
 Then you breathe out and the red line goes down.
 You hold your breath in the green band for treatment.